metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Good to be watching real football again.

 Josh Allen's arm is an absolute cannon.
 Unfortunately, it can be too strong at times - Isaiah McKenzie couldn't reel in a bullet, leading to an interception.

+As expected, Sean McVay's limited playbook makes it too easy for top defensive minds to decode them.
+The Rams haven't made much hay in their first three drives.